charityyoungblood/StatisticsAndProbability/leastSquaresRegression.md

     - Sy: the STANDARD DEVIATION of the Response Variable's values
     ## that is S sub y (y is below the S) ##
     - r: Correlation Coefficient

   - Given the above values, the SLOPE (b) and INTERCEPT (a) of the Least Squares Regression Line are found using the following formulas: b = r (Sy/Sx) >>>> Remember this is S sub y and S sub x a = _Y - b_X >>>>> This is Y with a line on top and X with a line on top
-  - The slope of the Least Squares Regression Line can be interpreted as the average change in response variable when the Explanatory Variable increases by 1 unit
+  - The Slope of the Least Squares Regression Line can be interpreted as the average change in Response Variable when the Explanatory Variable increases by 1 unit

   ## IMPORTANT: Since the formula for the intercept (a) depends on the values of the slope (b) you have to calculate the SLOPE FIRST ##

+  - The Least Squares Regression Line is sometimes listed as: Y = (slope * X) + intercept or Y = bX + a